Berkeley-MDes/tdf-fa24-shannafinnigan/README.md

 ### What kinds of ecosystems are missing in your daily life?
 :notebook: **Personal Productivity:** I have really been trying to work on increasing my productivity, especially having to balance school with work.
 I find that the best way for me to keep track of everything ends up being analog in a notebook because The systems for taking notes on tasks, accessing assignments, tracking their progress, and managing timelines is a bit disjointed.
 It especially feels like there's no automation where I need it.
 I would like to use a more comprehensive product (maybe airtable? or notion?) to keep track of everything in one place.\
 🍎 **Groceries:** I would really benefit from a more systematic approach to the way I shop for groceries and keep track of the expiration dates of food items, what I need to use up first and what I can wait longer to eat.
 It's a lot to keep track of in my brain.
 Additionally, there's the fact that some of the groceries are shared between myself and my roommate.
 I would be curious to see if there are systems out there that allow you to track the freshness of your food, integrate it with a grocery list builder, and a recipe generator, to help reduce food waste and create a more cohesive ecosystem out of it all.

-## :pushpin: 10/03/2024
-how do these demo projects differ from what we've looked at already in the prior examples?
-What are some similarities?
-How might the demonstrations be expanded to include a new feature?
-What is the feature that would be most relevant to your life?
-How might Machine Learning play a role in the system you are imagining?
-Can you imagine the examples being combined into a larger ecosystem?
-What would that system look like?

-### Button -> LED Pulse Rate

 # Week 4 #
 ## :pushpin: 09/26/2024